Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 Fireplace in the Bedouin tent.

-The Bedouin tents
+The Bedouin tents in the Wadi Rum camp

-The tents in the Wadi Rum camp are made from traditional Bedouin fabric and have comfy beds inside.
-We stayed in a double tent, with a small cabinet, windows, and electricity.
-Since we were visiting in winter, it was a bit chilly inside, but we were supplied with as many blankets as we wanted.
 In the summer, when the weather in Wadi Rum is better, there is also an option to sleep directly under the stars.
 I might try it next time.
 We also had our down sleeping bags, that we used several times during our Jordan trip.
 So if you are coming in winter, I highly recommend taking some with you.

 At the camp, there were two shared bathrooms with sinks, toilets, and showers.
 The electricity was generated by the solar panels.